 - At the beginning of a graduate student's studies, he/she should begin working with their committee chair to identify and refine a research project as part of the fulfillment of a master's degree in the department. - The thesis prospectus should be presented by the second semester of the student's entrance into the program. - For students doing research on human subjects, BYU Institutional Review Board (IRB) approval is required prior to use of humans as research subjects. - For students doing research on laboratory animals, approval from The Institutional Animal Care and Use Committee (IACUC) must be obtained. - In preparing a prospectus, it may be beneficial to meet with a representative of the Statistics department to establish proper experimental design and sample size.
 The student should counsel with his/her committee chair on the need for this. - A well-prepared thesis prospectus will describe in detail the project the student will complete for his or her thesis research.
 The student is encouraged to include the entire committee during the planning phase so that an appropriate project is defined and planned.
-The following are essential components of a typical prospectus: - o Introduction/Background and Significance - Statement of the problem.
-This is a brief summary of the problem, 1-1 1/2 pages. - Purpose and/or research objective(s) and/or research question(s) (should be bulleted) - Hypothesis for each objective, if appropriate
+The following are essential components of a typical prospectus: - Introduction/Background and Significance - Statement of the problem.
+This is a brief summary of the problem, 1-1 1/2 pages. - Purpose and/or research objective(s) and/or research question(s) (should be bulleted) - Hypothesis for each objective, if appropriate - Please refer to "problem statements, purpose, research questions, objectives/aims, hypotheses" following the next page for examples and definitions of each.

-- Please refer to "problem statements, purpose, research questions, objectives/aims, hypotheses" following the next page for examples and definitions of each. - Review of the Literature - A well written, thorough literature review supports your proposed project.
+- Review of the Literature - A well-written, thorough literature review supports your proposed project.
 It should be thorough enough to justify the study.
-It will likely be based on at least 20-30 references. - Proposed methods, including a description of the proposed research design and statistical analysis - An electronic copy of the prospectus should be uploaded on the Graduate Progress page under the Prospectus tile and submitted for approval prior to the seminar presentation. - Submit Form C1 Thesis Prospectus Presentation Scheduling to the graduate program manager at least two weeks prior to the presentation. - Students are encouraged to present their prospectus in 691R during a Fall or Winter semester.
-However, in consultation with the thesis committee, a student may present during a Spring or Summer term, if needed.
-If presenting during a Spring or Summer term, the student will not be signed up for 691R credit. - Students are expected to dress professionally at the thesis prospectus presentation (NDFS 691R). - Students should prepare an abstract with a bibliography for graduate faculty and graduate students for all NDFS 691R presentations. - A prospectus should be presented within a minimum of 20 and maximum of 40 minutes, leaving time for questions and suggestions from the audience.
-On occasion, two graduate students might present their thesis prospecti at the same seminar.
-Students should expect to divide the time equally, 25 minutes total, per student. - Once the prospectus is approved by the committee on the Graduate Progress page, it becomes the "contract" the student must fulfill to complete the requirement for thesis research.
-The student should work with the committee to get the prospectus approved within 2 weeks after presenting the prospectus seminar. - Significant deviations from the experiments outlined in the approved prospectus, or a change to a new thesis project requires submission of a new prospectus following the procedure outlined above.
+It will likely be based on at least 20-30 references. - Proposed methods, including a description of the proposed research design and statistical analysis - An electronic copy of the prospectus should be uploaded on the Graduate Progress page under the Prospectus tile and submitted for approval prior to the presentation. - Submit Form C1 Thesis Prospectus Presentation Scheduling to the graduate program manager at least two weeks prior to the presentation. - Students are expected to dress professionally at the thesis prospectus presentation. - Students should prepare an abstract with a bibliography for graduate faculty and graduate students. - A prospectus should be presented for approximately 20 minutes, leaving an additional ~5 minutes for questions and suggestions from the audience. - Once the prospectus is approved by the committee on the Graduate Progress page, it becomes the "contract" the student must fulfill to complete the requirement for thesis research.
+The student should work with the committee to get the prospectus approved within 2 weeks after presenting the prospectus seminar.
+The final approved document must be uploaded to the Graduate Progress page. - Significant deviations from the experiments outlined in the approved prospectus, or a change to a new thesis project requires submission of a new prospectus following the procedure outlined above.